Coronavirus: Additional monetary stimulus may pose high risks to financial stability – IMF

 In conclusion, central banks must be innovative and bold, as they have been before, in renewing their frameworks and updating their toolkits.
 This will give them vital new ammunition to fight the crisis, and support the recovery.
 But monetary policy should not and cannot do the job alone.
 Fiscal policy has a significant role to play — policymakers have stepped up fiscal support during the crisis, and need to continue to do so to underpin a sustainable and inclusive recovery.

-I look forward to the conversation and hearing the insights from our panelists.
+I look forward to the conversation and hearing the insights from our panellists.
 Thank you very much for joining us here today!

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.